SystemsApproach/private5g/core.rst

    subscriber-related information.

--  *UDSF (Unstructured Data Storage Network Function):* Used to store unstructured data, and so is similar to a *Key/Value Store*.
+-  *UDSF (Unstructured Data Storage Network Function):* Used to store unstructured data, and so is similar to a *key-value store*.

 -  *NEF (Network Exposure Function):* Exposes select capabilities to third-party services, and so is similar to an *API Server*.